carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 [:ref:`Perforce-TotalView <amdgpu-dwarf-Perforce-TotalView>`].

 However, the proposal is intended to be vendor and architecture neutral.
-It is believed to apply to other heterogeous hardware devices including GPUs, DSPs, FPGAs, and other specialized hardware.
+It is believed to apply to other heterogenous hardware devices including GPUs, DSPs, FPGAs, and other specialized hardware.
 These collectively include similar characteristics and requirements as AMDGPU devices.
 Parts of the proposal can also apply to traditional CPU hardware that supports large vector registers.